 So, where does that leave us?
 Americans are the wealthiest people in the world, and the wealthiest people in all of history.
 Most Americans don’t think of themselves as “rich,” but they certainly are by the standards of most of the people of the world.
 Recognizing that is essential to understand what Paul meant when he wrote to Timothy and said:

 17 Command those who are rich in this present world not to be arrogant nor to put their hope in wealth, which is so uncertain, but to put their hope in God, who richly provides us with everything for our enjoyment.

 18 Command them to do good, to be rich in good deeds, and to be generous and willing to share.

 19 In this way they will lay up treasure for themselves as a firm foundation for the coming age, so that they may take hold of the life that is truly life.

 We are called to live our lives with open hands, “to do good, to be rich in good deeds, and to be generous and willing to share”, which is the sixth measure of when we are successful at Idlewild Baptist Church.
-Open hands means generous in every way, 2 Corinthians 9:11.
+Living with open hands means being generous in every way, 2 Corinthians 9:11.
 That is the goal of our faith because that brings praise and glory to God.

 • When people see me share my time and attention at a store, do they see Christ in my appearance and words?

-• Am I sharing my time, my talents and my treasures, my money, in a way that brings praise to God?
+• Am I sharing my time, my talents, my treasures, in a way that brings praise to God?

 • How much is enough?
 Am I holding onto my money and my stuff because I don’t trust God enough?